N. Ace Pugh, Ph.D. ☕️

 About Me

-Nicholas Ace Pugh is a USDA-ARS postdoctoral Research Geneticist at the Cropping Systems Research Laboratory in Lubbock, TX.
+Nicholas Ace Pugh is a USDA-ARS Plant Scientist at the Cropping Systems Research Laboratory in Lubbock, TX.
 His research interests include plant breeding and genetics, remote sensing and digital agriculture, and the applied use of artificial intelligence.

 Download CV